ojobabs/Data-Science-Cookbook/Python/Matplotlib/CodeExample.md

 > Note: when you try to save the above image as image by using:
 > `plt.savefig('images/lm_exp_spaghetti.png') # do not work propertly`
-> it seems it is not possible to save the complete image (part of the legent
+> it seems it is not possible to save the complete image (part of the legend is missing) as an image.
+Therefore, I had to take a snap shoot of the plot and save it as `.png` file.

 ### References